rdiaz02/EvAM-Tools/evamtools/inst/shiny-examples/evamtools/assets/landing_page.md

 Additional documents are available from https://rdiaz02.github.io/EvAM-Tools .

-For users of the web app, the most relevant are: [EvAM-Tools: examples](https://rdiaz02.github.io/EvAM-Tools/pdfs/evamtools_examples.pdf) and [EvAM-Tools: additional technical documentation](https://rdiaz02.github.io/EvAM-Tools/pdfs/Additional_tech_doc.pdf).
+For users of the web app, the most relevant are: [EvAM-Tools: examples](https://rdiaz02.github.io/EvAM-Tools/pdfs/evamtools_examples.pdf) and [EvAM-Tools: methods' details and FAQ](https://rdiaz02.github.io/EvAM-Tools/pdfs/evamtools_methods_details_faq.pdf).

 <!-- (If you install the R package or the RStudio Docker image with the package, you also have access to the documentation of the package, which is included in this pdf). -->